Telecommunications in Mauritius: Internet

 The monopoly is retained by Mauritius Telecom (MT) which provides Fibre to the Home services.

 Internet censorship and surveillance

 In 2007, the government took down Facebook for a day.
 There is a National Cyber Security Strategy for the government to set up a comprehensive framework to monitor Internet traffic which might be harmful to the nation and society. in 2016, a couple was arrested after sharing a post about the Minister of Housing and Lands on Facebook.
 In September 2016, the Internet filtering and Public Key Infrastructure servers operated by the Information and Communication Technologies Authority were seized by the National Security Service.

 It was claimed that the Indian Research and Analysis Wing attempted to intercept Internet traffic at a cable landing station in Mauritius.
 The Minister of Information and Communication Technologies stated that it was not feasible as the laptop would explode because of the volume of data.

+In 2024, Mauritius' Information and Communication Technologies Authority directed Internet service providers to block social media 2024 Mauritian social media ban.